Australia sues Facebook, alleges breach of user data

 All up, Facebook was accused of inappropriately sharing information belonging to 87 million users globally with the survey tool of now-defunct British firm Cambridge Analytica.
 The consultancy’s clients included U.S. President Donald Trump’s 2016 election campaign.

-In the months after Trump’s election, Cambridge Analytica registered a business in Australia but never went to work for an Australian political party.
 In the Australian lawsuit, the Information Commissioner said Facebook did not know the exact nature of the data it shared with Cambridge Analytica’s ‘This Is Your Digital Life’ program, but that it failed to take reasonable steps to protect users’ personal information.

 “As a result, the Affected Australian Individuals’ personal information was exposed to the risk of disclosure, monetization and use for political profiling purposes,” the court filing said.